Spiritual Journeys: Destination Unknown

 Last Updated on

-Since antiquity, mankind has felt the call to journey afar in search of meaning.
-To go on a journey.
+Since antiquity, mankind has felt the call to journey afar in search of meaning, to go on spiritual journeys.
 From those of the Abrahamic religions to Zoroastrians, as well as many who subscribe to no particular belief set, a time comes to cross their threshold on what they consider a pilgrimage.

 “Evolution of modern transportation systems and the requirement to fit into work schedules have changed pilgrimage,” observed Dr. Justine Digance of Griffith University in Australia.
 “Few today would entertain a year-round trip from the U.K. to the Holy Land, which was the norm in the Middle Ages—along with all the hardships.”